Societal Alignment Frameworks Can Improve LLM Alignment: LLM Alignment as a Contract

 We frame LLM alignment as a challenge of incomplete contracting, which leads to misalignment.
 In the context of LLMs, this misalignment occurs when the reward function, $r(x,y)$ is underspecified, and thus might incentivize outputs that diverge from the users's true objectives.\looseness=-1

 A common outcome of reward misspecification is \textit{reward hacking}, where an agent optimizes for the reward itself rather than the intended behavior.
 For example, LLMs may exploit gaps in the specifications, such as in the ``jailbreaking'' phenomenon.
 Here, carefully crafted prompts elicit harmful responses by bypassing weak guardrails because their reward function is not specific enough, allowing the model to optimize without complying with safety requirements \citep{chao2024jailbreakingblackboxlarge,zou2023universaltransferableadversarialattacks}.
 Another example of reward hacking is an LLM trained to generate ``helpful'' responses might learn to produce lengthy and verbose answers to prompts, as this might result in a higher score from the reward function even if it is not actually helpful to the user \citep{saito2023verbosity}.
 A related issue, ``fake alignment,'' occurs where the agents superficially comply with the training objective without adopting the intended internal goals \citep{greenblatt2024alignmentfakinglargelanguage}.
 Another challenge is the \textit{inherent context dependence} of reward functions, which need to adapt appropriately to evolving contexts.
 A contract might specify desired behavior in a narrow scenario, but leave ambiguities for broader applications \citep{NIPS2017_32fdab65}.
-For example, a contract that stipulates ``no harmful bias'' in a model is inherently underspecified since the definitions of ``harmful'' and ``bias'' are context-dependent.
+For example, a contract that stipulates ``no harmful bias'' is inherently underspecified since the definitions of ``harmful'' and ``bias'' are context-dependent.
+Because a complete and exhaustive specification of desired behavior is fundamentally impossible, LLMs, much like human agents, require external frameworks to resolve the inherent ambiguity of incomplete contracts.
+Just as human society relies on implicit social norms, economic incentives, and legal principles to navigate underspecified contracts, we argue that AI systems must similarly be grounded in these societal frameworks to ensure robust alignment.